- Criminals have begun using Apple AirTags and Tile tracking devices for nefarious purposes, including stalking and vehicle theft.

 The severity of the misuse of Bluetooth trackers has prompted manufacturers to act relatively quickly to develop safety-enhancing improvements.
 Both Apple and Tile have published statements detailing their awareness of the issue and the steps they have taken (or plan to take) to help curb this misuse.
 These measures include — but aren’t limited to — Tile’s Scan and Secure app feature, as well as Apple’s improved unwanted tracking alerts and privacy updates.

 For example, if another person’s AirTag is nearby, your iPhone should register the device and inform you of its presence.
-If you still can’t find it the AirTag will eventually emit a sound so it’s easier to locate.
-These alerts only occur AirTag is separated from its owner, however, so you don’t have to worry about receiving several alerts every time you’re in a crowded, public area, where various people might own an AirTag.
+If you still can’t find it, the AirTag will eventually emit a sound so it’s easier to locate.
+These alerts only occur if the AirTag is separated from its owner, however, so you don’t have to worry about receiving several alerts every time you’re in a crowded, public area, where various people might own an AirTag.

 While these are helpful additions, fraudsters will likely continue to find vulnerabilities within these product updates.
 As a consumer it’s important to be mindful of the risks they pose and protect yourself accordingly.